Teresa Ruiz (actress)

-Teresa Ruiz López (born 21 December 1988) is a Mexican-American actress.
+Teresa Ruiz López is a Mexican-American actress.

-Ruiz is best known for portraying cartel queen Isabella Bautista in the first two seasons of Narcos: Mexico as well as Carmen in Father Stu.
-She has been awarded several Best Actress awards internationally and is a Lifetime Member of the Actors Studio.
+Ruiz is best known for portraying cartel queen Isabella Bautista in the first two seasons of Narcos: Mexico as well as Maria in the American comedy-drama television series Mo that premiered on Netflix.
+In 2022 Ruiz starred in the biographical drama film Father Stu opposite Mark Wahlberg and Mel Gibson.
+Ruiz has been awarded several Best Actress awards internationally and is a Lifetime Member of the Actors Studio.

-Early life

-Teresa Ruiz was born in Santiago Matatlan, Oaxaca, Mexico and grew up in Los Angeles, California.

-Actors Studio training

-In 2013, Ruiz was invited by the late Martin Landau to become a member of the Actors Studio.
-The Actors Studio is a membership organization of professional actors led by Al Pacino and is based in New York City and Los Angeles.
-Ruiz studied method acting under the instruction of Martin Landau and renowned acting coaches Greta Seacat and Sandra Seacat.

 Career

-Ruiz appears in the 1st and 2nd seasons of the Netflix original series Narcos: Mexico playing Isabella Bautista, a long time friend (and partner in crime) of main character Miguel Ángel Félix Gallardo.
+Ruiz appears in the 1st and 2nd seasons of the Netflix original series Narcos: Mexico playing Isabella Bautista, a long time friend (and partner in crime) of Miguel Ángel Félix Gallardo.

+In 2022 Ruiz starred in the film Noise (Spanish: Ruido) a Mexican-Argentine drama film directed by Natalia Beristáin and written by Beristáin, Diego Enrique Osorno & Alo Valenzuela Escobedo.
+The film won the Spanish Cooperation Award at the San Sebastián International Film Festival.

 She also played the character Nadia Basurto in the political thriller Aquí en la Tierra a co-production between Gael Garcia Bernal and Diego Luna's production company La Corriente del Golfo and Fox Networks.
 The 8-episode drama series written and directed by some of Mexico's most renowned filmmakers was the only Latin American title competing in the inaugural edition of Cannes Film Festival: Series.

 Ruiz appeared in Gregory Nava's controversial film Bordertown alongside Jennifer Lopez and Antonio Banderas.
 The story was based on the murders of women in Ciudad Juárez, Chihuahua and had the endorsement of Amnesty International.